 “The desire to get the dividend in before a rise in dividend tax rates in 2013 drove the earlier announcement,” he said.

 Liberty Media Corp.
-(LMCA), which owns about 49.8 percent of the company’s stock, will participate in the Sirius buyback program, the radio broadcaster said.
+(LMCA:US), which owns about 49.8 percent of the company’s stock, will participate in the Sirius buyback program, the radio broadcaster said.
 Liberty will probably gain majority control of Sirius, pending Federal Communications Commission approval, in mid-January, Ratcliffe said.

 The buybacks will be funded by cash on hand, future cash flow from operations, and borrowings under an existing revolving credit facility, according to the statement.
 Sirius plans to purchase stock “from time to time on the open market and in privately negotiated transactions,” the company said.